-The compensation of the Directors is determined by the Human Resources and Compensation Committee and is approved by the Board of Directors.
-From time to time at no specified interval, a member of the Human Resources and Compensation Committee will review the director compensation practices of companies of similar size trading on the TSX Venture Exchange.
-The results of the survey are presented to the Board for consideration along with other relevant information such as the Corporation's planned cash flows, director skillsets and director workload.
+The compensation of the Directors is determined by and is approved by the Board of Directors.
+From time to time at no specified interval, a director will review the director compensation practices of companies of similar size trading on the TSX Venture Exchange.
+The results of the survey are presented to the Board of Directors for consideration along with other relevant information such as the Corporation's planned cash flows, director skillsets and director workload.
 Revisions are made to director and officer compensation when considered warranted.